Azure Kubernetes Service (AKS) in Production: Lessons from Real Deployments

 Problem: Your AKS bill is 3x higher than expected because you're running nodes that are 80% idle.

 Common scenario: You provision 5x Standard_D8s_v3 nodes (8 cores, 32GB RAM each) "to be safe", but your actual workload uses 30% of resources.
 That's $1,400/month wasted.
-This is a classic example of how technical debt accumulates when infrastructure decisions are made without proper monitoring and analysis.
+This is a classic example of how technical debt builds up when infrastructure decisions are made without proper monitoring.

 Solution: Right-Sizing Strategy